AG-325 Glaciology (10 ECTS)

 Course requirements

-Enrolment in a master programme.
-Background in glaciology, physical geography and/or geology.
-Preference will be given to students working on a Master thesis in glaciology.
+Enrolment in a master programme with content that involves glaciology.
+Background in physical geography, geophysics and/or geology and glaciology is essential.
+Preference will be given to students working on a Master thesis in glaciology, and so, where possible, please provide the title or a brief description of your Master thesis.

 Academic content